JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 ### Returning visitor goals
 - People coming back to play the game as I make improvements.
 - Them looking up on my new projects.
-- Clients or employers getting contact.
+- Clients or employers getting in contact.

 # Existing Features